Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### Dreamcast
 Emulator: (**lr-flycast**) lr-flycast_xtreme lr-reicast_xtreme \
 Rom Folder: dreamcast \
-Extensions: .7z .7Z .gdi .GDI .cdi .CDI .cue .CUE \
+Extensions: ~~.7z .7Z~~ .gdi .GDI .cdi .CDI .cue .CUE \
 Bios: dc_boot.bin, dc_flash.bin (*need to be placed in a folder named dc within the bios folder*)
+Note: These cores are currently not working with .7z extension.
+No ETA on when this will be addressed at this time.

 ### Dreamcast VMU
 Emulator: lr-vemulator \